maaretp/legacy/courses/exploratory_testing_foundations/course.md

 ![The Target of Testing: E-Primer](./slide-images/Slide10.png)

-The application we test on this Exploratory Testing Foundations course is called E-Primer.
+The application we test on this Contemporary Exploratory Testing Foundations course is called E-Primer.
 It’s a little application for people who want to check their English writing to master e-prime – a way of writing English avoiding the “be” –verb in all its formats.

 We chose this application because we were under impression it is not target-rich application for testers.
 That is, it is not so full of bugs that you should consider it ridiculous.
 Having tested it, I know it has its share of issues.
 And to begin with, the version we styled for this course has one major issue that the original did not have and we haven't fixed it (yet).